Yakuza: Like a Dragon: Awards

 Yakuza: Like a Dragon was awarded a Japan Game Awards Award for Excellence in the Future Division at the Tokyo Game Show 2019.

-Yakuza: Like a Dragon was also nominated in The Game Awards 2020 for Best RPG category, but lost to Final Fantasy VII Remake, and received a nomination for Ultimate Game of the Year at the Golden Joystick Awards., along with Role-Playing Game of the Year at the 24th Annual Dice Awards.
+Yakuza: Like a Dragon received nominations for "Best RPG" at The Game Awards 2020, and "Role-Playing Game of the Year" at the 24th Annual D.I.C.E.
+Awards, but lost both to Final Fantasy VII Remake.
+The game also received a nomination for Ultimate Game of the Year at the Golden Joystick Awards.

 Yakuza: Like a Dragon was also awarded with a PlayStation Partner Awards Partner Award for achieving "particularly noteworthy results".
 Other awards included Hilarious Humor at the Dreamies, and OUTSTANDING Game, Franchise Role Playing at the 2020 NAVGTR Awards where it was also nominated in seven other categories.